Hydrohaven/Hydrohaven/README.md

 # Hello!
 Sophomore majoring in CS at UCI with a specialization in Systems and Software.\
-I like creating apps that solve some issue or problem I come across, hoping that others face the same issues.
+I like creating apps that solve some issue or problem I come across, hoping that others face the same issues.\
+Connect with me on [LinkedIn]([url](https://www.linkedin.com/in/joshua-micah-sullivan)) please.
 <!--
 **Hydrohaven/Hydrohaven** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.